harrisonlab/ENSA/README.md

 - "iqtree"

 <motif_prediction>
-This folder has the scripts used for motif analysis.
+This folder has some of the scripts used for analysing motif data.

 <rnaseq_analysis>
 This folder has the scripts used for analyzing RNAseq data.